ezEngine/docs/docs/index.md

-# ezEngine Documentation
+# ezEngine

-Welcome to the ezEngine documentation.
+Welcome to ezEngine !

+The latest source code can be cloned from [GitHub](https://github.com/ezEngine/ezEngine).
+Prefer to use the 'dev' branch, it contains the latest changes and bugfixes.

+Precompiled binary packages are provided under [Releases](https://github.com/ezEngine/ezEngine/releases).
+See the [Release Notes](releases/release-notes.md) for details.

+This website is the main documentation for ezEngine.
+Additional source code API documentation [can be found here](https://ezengine.github.io/api-docs/).

 For topics not (yet) covered by the documentation, [contact us](getting-started/contact.md).